 STEP 4.
 Decorating them.

-Melt the white chocolate chips in 15-second intervals, stirring in between.
+Melt the white melting chocolate (candy melts) in 15-second intervals, stirring in between.

 Place the melted white chocolate and remaining melted dark chocolate each in a separate piping bag or plastic zipper close bag (snip the very corner off).